MassyB/Wikiexporter/README.md

 ```

-In order to process data for a single date and save it in `/tmp`.
+In order to process data for a single datetime and save it in `/tmp`.
 In order to retrieve the final CSV file in the host's `/tmp` you must bind it to the directory specified by the `--output` argument

 ```